-Baking carries me through all of times and I hope that it can do the same for you.
-Create a sourdough starter by mixing flour and water, and then creating and allowing for the environment in which the microorganisms — wild yeasts and bacteria — that live in the flour and air to thrive and multiply.
+Baking carries me through all of times as it has the ability to draw upon subtleties.
+Humans feed yeast before they feed themselves: mead, beer, bread.
+Make a sourdough starter by mixing flour and water and then, creating and allowing for the environment in which the microorganisms — wild yeasts and bacteria — that live in the flour and air to thrive and multiply.
 The microorganisms perform fermentation reactions, producing the gas that makes the dough rise and the molecules that give it flavor.
 These flavor molecules are different than those produced by commercial yeast.
 Here’s to navigating the journey of creating and caring for your own sourdough starter and the existential musings that come with it.

 Look inside the kitchen.
 Take a breath.
 Notice.
 Anything missing, anything needing to be put away, anything needing to be cleaned?
 Make space for this sacred process.
 Take care of her and she will take care of you and more.
 Starters have the ability to transform space, unlock nutrients, leaven dough, add subtleties to a pastry, create memories, rebirth daily.

 – Grains and flours from a local farmer and miller; here are some recommendations.

 – A glass or clear container makes it easier to monitor how much the starter has risen, a view into the fermentation progress.

 – Non-chlorinated water.
 To remove chlorine, filter water or let sit on counter 24 hours to allow for evaporation of chlorine.

 – Gram scale.
 Measuring cups and spoons will not give consistently accurate amounts.